PeterMosier/uf-featured-image-metadata/README.md

-# UF Featured Image metadata :: Custom Plugin for Wordpress
+# UF Featured Image metadata :: Custom Plugin for Wordpress (PHP)

 Automatically injects **Title, Caption, and Description** from the **Media Library** into the featured image tag on single post pages.
 Created for https://untamedframes.ca photo site.